-In the context of the graphic above, when Edit Synthesis Constraint is selected, user.sdc, top_derived_constraints.sdc, and mytiming2.sdc are read (because these three files are associated with Synthesis); mytiming.sdc and sdfsadf.sdc are not read (because they are not associated with Synthesis).
+In the context of the graphic above, when Edit Synthesis Constraint is selected, the prep1_derived_constraint.sdc file and the newtiming.sdc file will be read (because these two files are associated to Synthesis).
+The TVS_Demo_derived_constraints.sdc file and prep1_sdc.sdc file are not read (because they are not associated to top_derived_constraints.sdc, and mytiming2.sdc are read (because these three files are associated with Synthesis); mytiming.sdc and sdfsadf.sdc are not read (because they are not associated with Synthesis).
 When the SmartTime Constraint Editor opens for edit, the constraints from all the files except for sdfsadf.sdc are read and loaded into the Constraint Editor.
 Any changes you made and saved in the Constraint Editor are written back to the files.